scala/scala3/docs/docs/reference/derivation.md

 ### Derived Instances Elsewhere

 Sometimes one would like to derive a typeclass instance for an ADT after the ADT is defined, without being able to change the code of the ADT itself.
-To do this, simply define an instance with the `derived` method of the typeclass as right hand side.
+To do this, simply define an instance with the `derived` method of the typeclass as right-hand side.
 E.g, to implement `Ordering` for `Option`, define:
 ```scala
 implicit def myOptionOrdering[T: Ordering]: Ordering[Option[T]] = Ordering.derived
 ```